-In addition, they keep records of all data, so it can be viewed retrospectively.
+In addition, they keep records of all data so that it can be viewed retrospectively.

 Types Of Nodes

-There are a few different types of blockchain nodes that are part of the network.
+A few different types of blockchain nodes are part of the network.
 Here are short explanations of each.

 1. Full Nodes

 The true support of the network, these nodes are otherwise known as fully validating nodes.
-They take part in all processes from verifying transactions to distributing information and preserving it.
-Commonly, full nodes have a complete copy of the ledger downloaded, however, this is not a requirement to be a full node.
+They participate in all processes, from verifying transactions to distributing and preserving information.
+Commonly, full nodes have a complete copy of the ledger downloaded.
+However, this is not a requirement to be a full node.